The IRF Start-up Label is a seal of quality, recognising impactful companies.

 Every founder knows that establishing a new company requires building confidence with clients, investors, current and future employees.
 Our goal is to support impactful mobility start-ups by helping them build trust with their stakeholders.
 Our seal of quality recognises trustworthy organisations: 1) led by credible teams that have developed an innovative and impactful product, service, or value proposition; 2) that can prove technically achievable goals and capacity to protect their innovation and to execute a sustainable business strategy.

-By receiving the IRF Start-up Label and IRF’s official endorsement, start-ups are enabled to demonstrate credibility and earn sustainable trust with their stakeholders.
-Awarded Start-ups also benefit from IRF’s most valuable assets:
+By obtaining the IRF Startup Label, your company will benefit from IRF’s official endorsement for one year, in which you will be able to demonstrate credibility and earn sustainable trust with your stakeholders.
+The endorsement includes benefitting from IRF’s most valuable assets:

 Unique Knowledge & Expertise